ReInHerit/digital-hub/content/toolapps/2023-03-07-smart-video-restoration.md

 Since the restoration process is computationally expensive, the CV component must be executed on a server with appropriate GPU.
 It is also possible to use GPU servers commonly available from cloud providers such as Amazon AWS, Google Cloud, Microsoft Azure.

 The system has been further improved, reconsidering the design of the neural network used to restore videos.
 A new network was designed based on a Swin-UNet, the architecture used in the first version of the application that exploits both neighboring and reference frames by means of a novel Multi-Reference Spatial Feature Fusion block to restore corrupted frames.
 CLIP was employed for zero-shot artifact detection to select the cleanest frames of each video as references.
 Finally,  contrastive loss was extended to a multi-frame setting to make the results more perceptually accurate.
 Both quantitative and qualitative experiments show the effectiveness of this novel approach when compared with other state-of-the-art methods.
 The idea is that even corrupted videos contain some relatively good frames that could be selected based on their quality, and use their visual content to provide additional guidance to the neural network that is performing the restoration.
 A new scientific paper that describes the novel system is currently under submission  at one of the foremost conferences on computer vision (International Conference on Computer Vision, 2023).

+### Source code

+The source code of the app is available on Github: <https://github.com/miccunifi/analog-video-restoration>